Hi,

 (note: if you actually installed the exiftool, you won’t need to change the directory to the correct place and can just type exiftool, without the .exe)

-Note that that will also save a backup of the original image.
+Note that this comment saves a backup of the original image.
 If you’re satisfied with the result, we can do this in bulk.
-Don’t forget to not “fix” your test image twice!

 - Fix everything in a single folder: